MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L03_Business_rule.md

 ### Task 2 – Test Business Rule

-1. Navigate to [Power Apps maker portal](https://make.powerapps.com/) and make sure you are in your **Practice** environment.
+1. Navigate to <https://make.powerapps.com> and make
+    sure you are in your **Practice** environment.

 2. Select **Apps** and click on the **Knowledge Admin** Model-Driven